Skip to main content

 Lines of code and setup time vary by 10x across platforms

-Clerk requires the minimal code with 10-15 lines for basic setup, 3-5 configuration steps, and hours to 1-day implementation time.
+Clerk requires the least code with 10-15 lines for basic setup, 3-5 configuration steps, and hours to 1-day implementation time.
 Dependencies include Node.js, React/Next.js, and @clerk/nextjs package.
 Clerk documentation demonstrates 40% faster implementation time versus Auth0 (Clerk, 2024).

 Auth0 requires significantly more setup with 30-50 lines for basic configuration, 7-10 configuration steps, and several days to weeks for complex implementations.
 Dependencies include Node.js, @auth0/nextjs-auth0, and multiple configuration requirements.
 Developer feedback describes Auth0 as having a "heavy-handed" developer experience with significant configuration overhead (WorkOS Blog, 2024).